HerbSneed/US-Chronicle/README.md

 * npm run develop

 ## Motivation
+The motivation behind this project was to develop a comprehensive and innovative news application tailored to the diverse landscape of the United States.
+Recognizing the need for reliable, insightful, and engaging news coverage in an era of information overload, the project aimed to provide a platform that not only aggregated news but also fostered community, dialogue, and engagement among users.
+Ultimately, the goal was to create a digital ecosystem that informed and inspired users across the breadth and depth of American society.

 ## Future Development
 * Allow user to add profile picture.
 * Empliment Mapbox API with pin points that updates daily headlines.
+* Allow users to have open dialog on news headline by leaving comments and replies.

 ## Technologies
 1. React